turingschool/curriculum/source/projects/black_thursday/iteration_4.markdown

 sa.top_merchant_for_customer(customer_id) #=> <Merchant >
 ```

-Find which customers only had one transaction:
+Find which customers only had one invoice:

 ```rb
 sa = SalesAnalyst.new